ni/niveristand-custom-device-handbook/docs/express/Implementing_the_Custom_Device.md

 #### System Explorer

-The System Explorer UI library contains `Main Page.vi`(UI for Custom Device in System Explorer tree), along with the Page VIs(for specific section/channel/waveform types), Runtime Menu VIs, and Action VIs generated for each type definition in the input XML file.
+The System Explorer UI library contains `Main Page.vi`(UI for Custom Device in System Explorer tree), along with the Page VIs(for specific section/channel/waveform types), Action VIs and Runtime Menu VIs generated for each type definition in the input XML file.
 VeriStand System Explorer renders the Custom Device pages a user sees from this library.

 The Page VIs and Runtime Menu VIs call into the generated APIs in `<NameSpace>.<CustomDeviceName>.dll`.
 The pages also include the auto-generated GUI for the configurations/properties defined by the type definitions and hierarchies in the input XML file.
 For details on the auto-generated UI and how to customize it (for example with a `GUI Layout.yaml` file), see [Auto-Generated System Explorer UI](Auto_Generated_UI.md).